apier98/ARIA_MoldVision/README.md

 For production, keep scope complete so MoldPilot can select the correct bundle for the active mold/material.

-### 5) Install in MoldPilot
+### 5) Publish or install in MoldPilot

+With `--publish`, MoldVision publishes the bundle into `shared\published\moldpilot\suggestions\...`, and MoldPilot can sync it automatically on startup when `ARIA_SHARED_ROOT` is configured.

-Copy the `.sugbundle` to the MoldPilot machine and install it through MoldPilot's model registry flow.
-Once installed, MoldPilot upgrades the Startup Assistant from Tier 0 (rule-based) to Tier 1 (predictive bundle).
+If you omit `--publish`, copy the `.sugbundle` to the MoldPilot machine and install it through MoldPilot's local model registry flow.

 > For the full predictive pipeline, scope rules, expected metrics, and bundle
 > internals, see `docs/MoldVision_Predictive_Model_Plan.md` and